Getting Started with Mastodon

 Q: Who runs the Mastodon ‘network’?

 A: Mastodon is not owned nor controlled by one entity.
-Each server is run independently from one another.
-No one can take over the entire 'network'.
-It's not possible.
-Each server (or instance) is independently managed by either an individual or a small team.
+Each server is run independently of one another.
+No one can take over the entire ‘network’.
+It’s not possible.
+Each server is independently managed by either an individual or a small team.

 • The non-profit Mastodon gGmbH which was established in 2019, is the company that develops the Mastodon software.
-They also own and operate the mastodon.social and mastodon.online instances.
+They also own and operate the mastodon.social and mastodon.online servers.

 • The ‘Network’ is actually a protocol in the same vein as SMS or Email – Mastodon uses the ActivityPub protocol, an open, decentralised method of communication that became an official standard of the Web by the W3C back in 2018.